 - First NDC eligible: registered PAs and PoAs with certified emission reductions (CERs) eligible for compliance with first or first updated NDCs (most of which end by 2030).
 The criterion is: registered on or after 1 January 2013.

-With this month’s update we introduce a new indicator to estimate the potential number of emission reductions from transitioned activities with CDM methodologies:
+With last month’s update we introduced a new indicator to estimate the potential number of emission reductions from transitioned activities with CDM methodologies:

 The graphs and tables below give an overview the CDM’s potential impact on arrangements under the Paris Agreement (i.e., NDCs and Article 6).
 For further analysis, the Excel database is freely available and the tables in the Analysis sheet can be easily adapted to the user’s needs.